Hindu History

 The Mughal Dynasty:

-After the death of Sher Khan, the Sur dynasty destabilized.
-Therefore, Humayun, with the help of Shah Tahmasp of Persia, captured Lahore but unfortunately he died in 1556.
-After that, Bahram Khan helped Akbar to defeat the Sur dynasty lead by a Hindu general, Himu, in 1556.
-This battle is known as the second battle of Panipat.
+After the death of Sher Khan, the Sur dynasty was destabilized.
+Therefore, Humayun, with the help of Shah Tahmasp of Persia, captured Lahore, but unfortunately, he died in 1556.
+After that, Bahram Khan helped Akbar to defeat the Sur dynasty led by a Hindu general, Himu, in 1556.
+This battle is known as the Second Battle of Panipat.
 Thus, Akbar became the king of Delhi.
 Bahram Khan consolidated the Mughal dynasty by capturing Agra, Gwalior, and Jonpur.
-Akbar did not have full control over his kingdom because of Bahram Khan.
+Akbar did not have complete control over his kingdom because of Bahram Khan.
 Therefore, he had a conflict with him.
 Bahram Khan rebelled but was defeated.
-Akbar asked him to go to Mecca but he was murdered on the way in 1561.
+Akbar asked him to go to Mecca, but he was murdered on the way in 1561.

-Akbar consolidated the empire by bringing in many areas under his control.
-His kingdom spanned through the Himalayas to the Narmada and from Hindukush to the Brahmaputra.
-He adopted a policy of friendship with Rajputs.
+Akbar consolidated the empire by bringing many areas under his control.
+His kingdom spanned through the Himalayas to the Narmada and from the Hindukush to the Brahmaputra.
+He adopted a friendship policy with the Rajputs.
 Raja Bhar Mal of Jaipur gave his daughter, Jodha, in marriage to the Mughal king.
-He persuaded other Rajput kings and brought them in the service of Akbar.
-Rana Pratap Singh from Mewar did not surrender and fought almost single-handedly for 25 years against Mughals.
-In the battle of Haldighat in June 1576, Rana Pratap was defeated but he did not surrender.
-He continued his fight until last breath.
+He persuaded other Rajput kings and brought them into the service of Akbar.
+Rana Pratap Singh from Mewar did not surrender and fought almost single-handedly for 25 years against the Mughals.
+In the battle of Haldighat in June 1576, Rana Pratap was defeated but did not surrender.
+He continued his fight until his last breath.

-Akbar adopted the policy of secularism and abolished Jezia on non-Muslims.
-His wife, Jodha, was a Hindu and he knew that policy of tolerance would benefit all.
+Akbar adopted the policy of secularism and abolished Jizya on non-Muslims.
+His wife, Jodha, was a Hindu, and he knew that a policy of tolerance would benefit all.
 He founded a new religion called Din Ilahi.
-But after the death of Akbar, his successors discontinued his policy.
-Shah Jahan reimposed Jezia on non-Hindus.
-His successor Aurangzeb was the height of cruelty and religious fanaticism.
+However, after the death of Akbar, his successors discontinued his policy.
+Shah Jahan reimposed Jizya on non-Hindus.
+His successor, Aurangzeb, was the height of cruelty and religious fanaticism.
 He converted thousands of Hindus to Islam either by force or by luring them.
 Actually, this policy was followed by all the Muslim kings in India except Akbar.
-Aurangzeb devastated Kashi Vishweshwar Temple and threw the Shivlingam in a well nearby.
+Aurangzeb devastated the Kashi Vishweshwar Temple and threw the Shivlingam in a well nearby.
 He killed the king of Marathas, Sambhaji Raje, on declining to convert to Islam.
 The same was done with Guru Tegh Bahadur Singh.
-This period was the worst known period in Hindu history.
+This period was the worst-known period in Hindu history.
 Thousands of Hindus were killed and/or converted to Islam.
 Thousands of Hindu women were raped and kidnapped.
-In Maharashtra, people still refer to the reign of Mughals as the darkest period.
+In Maharashtra, people still refer to the reign of the Mughals as the darkest period.
 It is a symbol of injustice for them.
-Aurangzeb would have definitely Islamized India if Maratha king Shivaji Maharaj would not have been there.
+Aurangzeb would have definitely Islamized India if the Maratha king Shivaji Maharaj had not been there.

 Maratha Kingdom:

-Mughal dynasty was strong in North but in Deccan, there were Nijamshah, Adilshah, and Qutubshah, who shared a large territory of Deccan.
-Mughals also had some presence in Deccan and wanted to expand their territory.
-Marathas were mere servants of Sultanates and not the rulers.
-King Shivaji founded the Maratha kingdom and Peshwas expanded it to North India.
+The Mughal dynasty was strong in the North, but in the Deccan, there were Nijamshah, Adilshah, and Qutubshah, who shared a large territory of the Deccan.
+Mughals also had some presence in the Deccan and wanted to expand their territory.
+Marathas were mere servants of the Sultanates and not the rulers.
+King Shivaji founded the Maratha kingdom, and the Peshwas expanded it to North India.

-Peshwai: During the reign of King Shivaji and King Sambhaji, Peshwas were only the ministers and used to assist the king in administration but when Balaji Vishwanath became Peshwa of Maratha dynasty, he was given many rights and hence, Peshwas became de facto leaders of the Marathas.
-But Chhatrapati Shahu always made sure that Peshwas would remain under his control and not overthrow him.
-During the reign of Peshwas, the Maratha kingdom was extended to many parts of North, and Marathas became the supreme power in India.
-They were considered undefeatable until the third battle of Panipat between Abdali and Marathas where Marathas were defeated by Abdali.
-This severely weakened the Maratha dynasty resulting in the loosening of their hold on India.
+Peshwai: During the reign of King Shivaji and King Sambhaji, Peshwas were only the ministers and used to assist the king in administration, but when Balaji Vishwanath became Peshwa of the Maratha dynasty, he was given many rights, and hence, Peshwas became de facto leaders of the Marathas.
+But Chhatrapati Shahu ensured that the Peshwas would remain under his control and not overthrow him.
+During the reign of the Peshwas, the Maratha kingdom was extended to many parts of North India, and the Marathas became the supreme power in India.
+They were considered undefeatable until the Third Battle of Panipat between Abdali and the Marathas, in which Abdali defeated them.
+This severely weakened the Maratha dynasty, resulting in the loosening of their hold on India.
 This helped the British to expand their power in India.

-Following is a list of Peshwas of Maratha kingdom:
+Following is a list of Peshwas of the Maratha kingdom:

-1. Balaji Vishwanath – When he became the Peshwa, Marathas were not in great condition to expand their territories.
+1. Balaji Vishwanath – When he became the Peshwa, the Marathas were not in excellent condition to expand their territories.
 He consolidated the Maratha kingdom and laid a good foundation for his future generations.

-2. Bajirao I – After the death of his father, Bajirao I or Thorale Bajirao became the Peshwa.
+2. Bajirao I – After his father’s death, Bajirao I or Thorale Bajirao became the Peshwa.
 He was the ablest Peshwa in history.
 He never lost a single battle.
-He strengthened Maratha kingdom and expanded its borders.
-Because of Bajirao I, Marathas became the supreme power in India.
+He strengthened the Maratha kingdom and expanded its borders.
+Because of Bajirao I, the Marathas became the supreme power in India.

 3. Balaji Bajirao (Nanasaheb Peshwa) – After Bajirao I, Nanasaheb became the Peshwa.
-He further consolidated the Maratha empire and added to the glory of Marathas but after defeat in Panipat, Nanasaheb fell ill and died.
+He further consolidated the Maratha empire and added to the glory of the Marathas, but after the defeat in Panipat, Nanasaheb fell ill and died.

 5. Narayanrao – He was the only Peshwa who was murdered while he was a Peshwa.

 6. Raghunathrao – He was accused of the murder of Narayanrao.
-It could not hold long as Narayanrao’s wife was pregnant at the time of the death of Narayanrao and gave birth to a son who was the true heir.
+He could not hold long, as Narayanrao’s wife was pregnant at the time of his death and gave birth to a son who was the true heir.

 7. Madhavrao II (Sawaai Madhav Rao) – He died in an accident in Shaniwarwada.

 8. Bajirao II – The worst of all Peshwas.
-It was during his reign that Peshwai, as well as the Maratha empire, drowned.
+It was during his reign that the Peshwai, as well as the Maratha Empire, came to an end.
 In 1817, he was defeated by the British and forced to retire and go to Bithoor.

 Tipu Sultan: After the death of his father, Haider Ali, in 1782, Tipu became the new Sultan of Mysore.
 He was also known as the tiger of Mysore.
 Tip Sultan died in a war against the British in 1799.
 He was infamous for some of his anti-Hindu activities.